lewisuzoma/stats-app/README.md

     * `components/`: Defines components for data structures used throughout the application.
     * `services/`: Holds singleton services that manage application logic, data fetching, and state.

 This structured approach helps in organizing the codebase, making it easier to understand, maintain, and scale the application.
-Feature-specific components and modules would typically reside in other top-level folders (not explicitly listed here but common in Angular/Ionic projects).
+Feature-specific components and modules would typically reside in other top-level folders (not explicitly listed here but common in Angular projects).

 ## Development